Create GSA + STEAM blueprint

 Click Install game server now

-and wait for the installation process to finish.
+and allow the installation process to complete.

 2.2 Test if It Startsβ